-We conducted our reviews in accordance with the Standard on Review Engagements 2410, "Review of Financial Information Performed by the Independent Auditor of the Entity" of the Republic of China.
-A review of consolidated financial statements consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
-A review is substantially less in scope than an audit conducted in accordance with the Standards on Auditing of the Republic of China and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
+We conducted our reviews in accordance with the Standard on Review Engagements 2410, "Review of review of consolidated financial statements consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
+A review is substantially less in scope than an audit conducted in accordance with the Standards on Auditing of the all significant matters that might be identified in an audit.
 Accordingly, we do not express an audit opinion.